ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-10-From_Flat_to_3D_-_Adding_and_Subtracting_Features_in_CAD_-_Education_Chapter_1_Lesson_10.md

 ---

-A) To add visual appeal
+A) To separate features

-B) For dimensioning and constraints
+B) To create holes

-C) To create holes
+C) For dimensioning and constraints

-D) To separate features
+D) To add visual appeal

 ---

-For dimensioning and constraints
+C) For dimensioning and constraints

 ///